TAMULib/folio-module-descriptor-registry/README.md

 ### Synchronize Snapshot

-The **Synchronize Snapshot** script identifies whether or no changes are detected and preforms the necessary `git` operations to push those changes to an upstream repository.
+The **Synchronize Snapshot** script identifies whether or no changes are detected and performs the necessary `git` operations to push those changes to an upstream repository.

 | Environment Variable    | Description (see script for further details)
 | ----------------------- | --------------------------------